 - 1. Looked After Children or previously Looked After Children who were immediately adopted or made the subject of a child arrangements order or a special guardianship order. - 2.
 Children for whom an exceptional medical or social need to attend this school is demonstrated. - 3.
-Children who live in our designated area, with a sibling on roll at this school or at Ladysmith Junior School when the application is made. - 4.
-Other children who live in our designated area. - 5.
-Children who live outside our designated area, with a sibling on roll at this school or at Ladysmith Junior School when the application is made. - 6.
-Children of members of staff employed at this school for more than two years when the application is made or recruited within the past two years to fill a vacancy for which there was a skills shortage. - 7.
+Children who live in our designated area, with a sibling on roll at this school or at Ladysmith Infant School when the application is made. - 4.
+Other children who live in our designated area, on roll at Ladysmith Infant School. - 5.
+Other children who live in our designated area. - 6.
+Children who live outside our designated area, with a sibling on roll at this school or at Ladysmith Infant School when the application is made. - 7.
+Other children who live in outside our designated area, on roll at Ladysmith Infant School. - 8.
+Children of members of staff employed at this school for more than two years when the application is made or recruited within the past two years to fill a vacancy for which there was a skills shortage. - 9.
 Other children.